IQSS/dataverse/doc/sphinx-guides/source/developers/globus-api.rst

   export API_TOKEN=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
   export SERVER_URL=https://demo.dataverse.org
-  export PERSISTENT_IDENTIFIER=doi:10.5072/FK27U7YBV
+  export PERSISTENT_IDENTIFIER=doi:10.5072/FK2/7U7YBV
   export LOCALE=en-US
+  export JSON_DATA="...
+(SEE BELOW)"

-  curl -H "X-Dataverse-key:$API_TOKEN" -H "Content-type:application/json" -X POST "$SERVER_URL/api/datasets/:persistentId/requestGlobusUploadPaths"
+  curl -H "X-Dataverse-key:$API_TOKEN" -H "Content-type:application/json" -X POST  -d "$JSON_DATA" "$SERVER_URL/api/datasets/:persistentId/requestGlobusUploadPaths?persistentId=$PERSISTENT_IDENTIFIER"

 Note that when using the dataverse-globus app or the return from the previous call, the URL for this call will be signed and no API_TOKEN is needed.